 - Pain on moving neck

-If you suspect meningitis, read medical emergency.
+If you suspect meningitis, review our medical emergency information.

 Pneumococcal bacteria spread through direct contact with secretions from the nose and throat.
 The bacteria spread through close, direct physical contact: kissing, coughing or sneezing.
 They also spread through saliva.
 Sharing anything that comes in contact with the mouth can spread the bacteria from person to person – mouthpieces on musical instruments, drinking glasses, lipstick, eating utensils, toys and such can all spread the bacteria.
 Pneumococcal meningitis is not considered to be contagious.
 A person with this disease does not pass it on to others.